 Veeam Cloud Connect License

 To enable the Veeam Cloud Connect functionality, the SP must install the Veeam Cloud Connect license on the SP backup server.
-For SPs, the Veeam Cloud Connect functionality is licensed per instance.
-Instances are units (or tokens) that the SP can use to protect tenant workloads.
-The SP must obtain a license for the total number of instances that is sufficient to protect tenant workloads.
+For SPs, the Veeam Cloud Connect functionality is licensed per points.
+Points are units (or tokens) that the SP can use to protect tenant workloads.
+The SP must obtain a license for the total number of points that is sufficient to protect tenant workloads.

-The SP can use instances in the license to protect tenant workloads of the following types:
+The SP can use points in the license to protect tenant workloads of the following types:

 - Cloud Connect VMs — VMs backed up to a cloud repository by backup jobs configured in Veeam Backup & Replication.